 We were formed in 2010 and have served clients in Africa, Asia, Europe and the Middle East, helping them achieve their capacity building goals through realistic strategic planning and expert implementation.
 We have handled assignments from the World Bank, USAID, MCC and the private sector.
+Since early 2022 we have become part of Sustainable Rural Development International to integrate and supplement our services with their activities.

 The client’s interests come first.
 This means delivering better value than the client expects.
 We have a profound respect for local cultures and customs without compromising integrity.
 We only take an assignment if we feel we can accomplish the client's goals.
 Our approach to strategic planning and sustainable development is participatory and inclusive in nature and we always remain flexible and adjust to changing environments and circumstances.